-The EU fishing fleet needs to apply all technical rules laid down in the Technical Measures Regulation.^{3.} This applies, for example, to acoustic devices, streamers, spatial-temporal restrictions and gear modifications, which have been introduced to minimise the impact of the fisheries on the environment such as via accidental catches of marine mammals, marine reptiles and seabirds.
+The EU fishing fleet needs to apply all technical rules laid down in the Technical Measures Regulation.3 This applies, for example, to acoustic devices, streamers, spatial-temporal restrictions and gear modifications, which have been introduced to minimise the impact of fisheries on the environment - such as via accidental catches of marine mammals, marine reptiles and seabirds.
 Indeed, the survival of several species including the critically endangered Balearic shearwater and the vulnerable Loggerhead sea turtle depend on the strict implementation of fishing rules.4

 However, these rules have been widely disregarded and neither the current Control Regulation nor the Commission's proposal ensure that they are sufficiently controlled and enforced.
 Indeed, inspectors on vessels will not need to check if vessels are complying with EU rules relating to minimising their impact on the marine environment.
 At the same time, no provisions are taken to ensure that inspectors have sufficient training, capacity and resources to conduct these verifications.
+Furthermore, the current legislation does not apply a fall-back option in emergency cases where sanctions are not sufficient to stop destructive fishing practices - such as empowering the Commission to close areas to some fisheries if a Member State does not respect its obligations to implement technical measures for these fisheries.